-Running is an awesome form of exercise, for anyone.
+Running is an awesome form of exercise for anyone.
 The benefits are famously amazing, and it does truly great things for your body.
-This much you probably already know.
-If you're already well into your running though, things aren't always smooth sailing, especially if you track your progress.
-As far as running goes, one challenge is more common than others, and that is how to run faster.
+But, of course, this much you probably already know.
+If you’re already well into running, though, things aren’t always smooth sailing, especially if you track your progress.
+As far as running goes, one challenge is more common than others: how to run faster.

-First up is practise.
-If you really want to improve your running time and learn how to run faster, there's nothing that can really beat practising.
-That's the tried and tested method of making sure you're getting better in what you're doing.
-If your training is infrequent, there's no way you're going to be able to track your improvements.
-You can't expect your body to magically get better, after all.
+First up is practice.
+If you really want to improve your running time and learn how to run faster, there’s nothing that can really beat practising.
+That’s the tried and tested method of ensuring you’re getting better at your job.
+But, of course, if your training is infrequent, there’s no way you’ll be able to track your improvements.
+You can’t expect your body to magically get better, after all.

 Keep up your training, keep it regular, and keep it strong.
 Go for regular runs and keep on pushing yourself.
-They say practise makes perfect, and it usually gets you as close as you can get.
-That's always the best place to start.
+They say practice makes perfect and usually gets you as close as possible.
+So that’s always the best place to start.

-Practising is the first step to getting better.
-That much makes sense.
-Taking things up a gear though is developing.
+Practising is the first step to getting better; taking things up a gear is developing.
 Doing the same thing over and over can only get you so far.
-Doing it differently and improving how you do it, however, is another way to get impressive results.
+However, doing it differently and improving how you do it is another way to get impressive results.

 One of the biggest things to look out for to improve your running time is how you’re doing it.
 Pay really close attention to your technique.
-Make sure your tweaking and perfecting it where you can, and buy the right shoes (here's a guide from runners world) to make sure that you have the best advantage that you need personally.
+Make sure you’re tweaking and perfecting it where you can, and buy the right shoes (here’s a guide from runners world) to ensure that you have the best advantage you need.
 On top of that, push your endurance levels too.
 The more stamina you have, the further you’ll be able to run, or the faster you’ll run in the least time.
-Theoretically at least.
+Theoretically, at least.
 (Take a look at our fundamentals of endurance training here)

 Next up; diversity.
 If you want to improve your running time and learn how to run faster, you need to mix it up even more than just how you’re doing it.
 You need to actually change what it is that you’re doing.
 That way, you’re pushing your body to the limits of what it can do and making it better at other things as a side effect.
 The result?
 A better running time.

-Things like changing the terrain, the speed, the distance, even the weather can all help you here.
+Things like changing the terrain, speed, distance, and weather can help you here.
 They all have a huge impact on your performance as a whole.
 As you mix them up, they all add different strengths to your overall run, and that can do miracles for your running time.

 This one is a little more out there in terms of what you might expect, but it works.
 Cross-training.
-Not necessarily using a cross trainer, don't get us wrong, but cross-training.
-It's a great way to work on even more areas than running can, and again, gives you that all-important side effect as a result.
+Not necessarily using a cross trainer, don’t get us wrong, but cross-training.
+Again, it’s a great way to work on even more areas than running can, and it gives you that all-important side effect.

 You can do pretty much anything in terms of cross-training and experiment to see what helps your running performance.
-Some people try strength training to build stronger legs and have more power in their running.
+For example, some people try strength training to build stronger legs and have more power in their running.
 That helps the plyometric aspect of things.
-Other cardio works too though, like cycling and rowing, for example.
+Other cardio works, too, like cycling and rowing, for example.
 They use your legs differently and build them in other ways where running might not.
-When you get back to running, you could be astounded by the impact it can have.
+Then, when you get back to running, you could be astounded by the impact it can have.
 Think about it.

 With that being said, different foods do different things.
-If you’re running a 200-metre sprint, for example, that's going to take way different fuel to what a marathon is. (speaking of which, here's how to train for a marathon just in case.)
-You need to be eating complex and simple carbs in perfect harmony for what it is that you're doing.
-You need to fuel your recovery on top of that, but we'll get onto that.
+If you’re running a 200-metre sprint, for example, that will take way different fuel than a marathon. (speaking of which, here’s how to train for a marathon just in case.)
+So you need to eat complex and simple carbs in perfect harmony with what you’re doing.
+Then, of course, you need to fuel your recovery on top of that, but we’ll get onto that.
 Fuel is everything!

-Now, on top of how hard you are working to improve your running time and learning new ways to run faster, is how well you're resting.
-If you're running every day, you're probably doing a fair amount of bad as well as good.
-That's one of the easiest ways to actually worsen your performance, and even put you at risk of injury.
+Now, on top of how hard you work to improve your running time and learning new ways to run faster, you have to make sure you’re resting.
+If you’re running every day, you’re probably doing a fair amount of bad as well as good.
+That’s one of the easiest ways to actually worsen your performance and even put you at risk of injury.

-It's the same for any exercise really; you need to be resting just as well as you're training.
-Take days off when you need to, use a foam roller or get a massage once in a while, and stretching is everything too.
+It’s the same for any exercise; you need to rest just as well as you’re training.
+So take days off when you need to, use a foam roller or get a massage once in a while, and stretching is everything too.
 Oh, and sleep!
-That is absolutely vital to making your body recover well and give you the best shot at improving your run time.
+That is absolutely vital to making your body recover well and giving you the best shot at improving your run time.

-It's not all about the physical aspects in improving your performance, either, you know.
-There's a huge mental aspect to whatever exercise you’re doing.
+It’s not all about the physical aspects of improving your performance, either.
+There’s a huge mental aspect to whatever exercise you’re doing.
 Whether it’s strength training, running, boxing or yoga, it all needs the right headspace.

 You need to monitor every single one of the points that we’ve been over.
 Check what you’re eating, how you’re running, where you’re running, when you’re running, and anything else you do too.
 See what is and isn’t working for you personally; talk to other runners about it.
 Do whatever you need to do to be able to track and improve.
 If you truly want to learn how to run faster, you need to know where you’re starting from.